flipcoder/textbeat/README.md

 Features I'm adding eventually:

 ```
-- Some form of VST support or connection with a VST rack system
 - A way to display midi controller -> commands
 - Midi controller recording to a track or file position
 - Chord analysis